 If we’re going to protect Hampton Roads from the worst climate impacts, we need to build a climate movement that matches the scale of the problem.
 The energy choices our lawmakers make today will affect the height of the seas our children and grandchildren will have to contend with.
 Our politicians are tempted to not look past the length of their own term in office, so we have to push them to stop new investments in fossil fuels and build a clean energy economy.

-To get involved, email Harrison Wallace, Hampton Roads Coordinator, at Harrison@chesapeakeclimate.org.
+To get involved, email Harrison Wallace, Virginia Policy Coordinator and Coastal Campaigns Manager, at Harrison@chesapeakeclimate.org.

 - Text of Virginia Alternative Energy & Coastal Protection Act – House Version HB 2018